Uri Avnery

-Uri Avnery (אורי אבנרי, also transliterated Uri Avneri; 10 September 1923 – 20 August 2018) was a German-born Israeli writer, journalist, politician, and activist, who founded the Gush Shalom peace movement.
-A member of the Irgun as a teenager and a veteran of the 1948 Palestine war, Avnery sat for two terms in the Knesset from 1965 to 1974 and from 1979 to 1981.
+Uri Avnery (אורי אבנרי; 10 September 1923 – 20 August 2018) was an Israeli writer, journalist, politician, and activist, who founded the Gush Shalom peace movement.
+A member of the Irgun as a teenager and a veteran of the 1948 Palestine war, Avnery was a member of the Knesset for two spells from 1965 to 1974 and from 1979 to 1981.
 He was also the owner and editor of the news magazine HaOlam HaZeh from 1950 until its closure in 1993.

 He became known for crossing the lines during the Siege of Beirut to meet Yasser Arafat on 3 July 1982, the first time the Palestinian leader met with an Israeli.
 Avnery was the author of several books about the Israeli–Palestinian conflict, including 1948: A Soldier's Tale, the Bloody Road to Jerusalem (2008); Israel's Vicious Circle (2008); and My Friend, the Enemy (1986).

 He was awarded the Right Livelihood Award (better known informally as the Alternative Nobel Prize) in 2001 and the Carl von Ossietzky Medal in 2008.

 Early life

 10 year old Helmut Ostermann, 1933.

 Avnery was born in Beckum, near Münster in Westphalia, as Helmut Ostermann, the youngest of four children, to a well-established German Jewish family, his father being a private banker in the town.
 His grandfather, Josef Ostermann, was a teacher in Beckum's small Jewish community.
 His family roots are in Rhineland; his mother had once told him from which small Rhenish village his ancestors hailed, but he later forgot the name.
 He grew up in Hanover, where his father later worked as a court-appointed receiver.
 He counted among his companions Rudolf Augstein, the future proprietor of Der Spiegel.
 Avnery and his family emigrated to Mandatory Palestine in November 1933, following Adolf Hitler's rise to power.
 All his and his wife's relatives who did not leave Germany ended up dying in the Holocaust.
 He attended school in Nahalal and then in Tel Aviv, leaving after 7th grade, at age 14, in order to help his parents.
 He started work as a clerk for a lawyer, a job he held for about five years.

 He joined the Irgun, a Zionist paramilitary group, in 1938, in reaction to the execution of Shlomo Ben-Yosef by the British authorities.
 Ben-Yosef had thrown a grenade (which failed to explode) into a bus carrying Arab women and children.
 However, unlike his comrade-in-arms Yitzhak Shamir who joined up at roughly the same time, Avnery was judged too young to engage directly in actions such as killing Jews suspected of being informers for the British authorities, and bombing Arab markets.
-He changed his surname to Avnery, a Hebraic rendering of Werner, to honour the memory of his only brother, who died serving in the British Army in Gondar on the East African front in 1941.